 What microphone rejection actually means

-What it changes in real-room behavior
+What rejection changes in real-room behavior

 In real rooms, microphone rejection changes how much outside sound gets pulled into the vocal signal.
 A microphone with useful rejection tends to make the voice feel more direct and more separated from the room.
-That usually makes the system feel easier to manage because the vocal is less mixed together with speaker spill and reflected sound before it even reaches the karaoke system.

 What users actually notice at home